ZeroOrI/UpdatingWiki/readme.md

 ~~Kiyotaka thought that Kei's reactions were too extreme, so he asked Hirata and learned about that Kei had been bullied since elementary school.
 As he learned that Kei was a capable person who could cover up her past using a new persona up until now, he decided to make her his pawn who would secretly completely obey his orders.
 He anonymously testified to Manabe about their issue, then used Hirata's phone to lure Kei to the ship's basement near the engine room and let Manabe's group get revenge for their friend.
 After Manabe's group left, he approached Kei and told her that he would save her in exchange for her obeying all orders.
 Kei tried to put up a strong front, but lost all will to resist when Kiyotaka glared deeply into her eye.
 He secretly took a video of Manabe bullying Kei at the staircase, which he used to save Kei by blackmailing Manabe's group into not approaching Kei or saying anything about Kei.
 Finally forming a relationship with Kei, he firstly made her go along with his plan, making A-class wrongly guess the group traitor.~~

 **At 2:00 AM in the midnight, Karuizawa has contacted Hirata, she wanted to meet with him.
 The meeting is at a lounge area near the second floor.
 Karuizawa is surprised and angered that Kiyotaka is there, but Hirata tells her that he brings him along since he seems to understand the situation.
 Hirata then talks about Karuizawa's encounter with the Class C girls, with Kiyotaka confirming that he also saw it.
+Karuizawa had to push that girl from class 1-C to save her face in front of her friends.
+Hirata replies that entirely her fault.
 Karuizawa has asked Hirata to take revenge on the girls, but Hirata refuses and wants to resolve things with them peacefully.
 Karuizawa insists that it's not possible, but Hirata replies that he can't just hurt someone else to help her.
 Karuizawa shouts that he's a liar since he said he would protect her.
 Hirata stands up and says that he's told her from the start, that they are not actually boyfriend and girlfriend and he won't fight a war for her.**

 **Hirata tells her that he intends to speak with Manabe and her friends in the morning and will tell them that Karuizawa will apologise.
 Karuizawa still refuses and Hirata says he can't help her if that's the case.
 Hirata then asks Kiyotaka for ideas, but Karuizawa angrily declares that she doesn't need help and their relationship is over, before abandons them and leaves.**

-**Kiyotaka asks about Hirata's fake relationship with Karuizawa, pointing out that they've been dating for almost 4 months but their relationship hadn't progressed much.
-Kiyotaka notes that Karuizawa's popularity had soared after going out with Hirata, and he was playing the boyfriend role to help raising her status.**
+**Hirata and Karuizawa had fake relationship, they've been dating for almost 4 months but their relationship hadn't progressed much.
+Thanks to that Karuizawa's popularity had soared after going out with Hirata, and he was playing the boyfriend role to help raising her status.**

-**Kiyotaka thinks that there's still more to it, as Hirata had easily accepted her request and she couldn't simply just use Machida to increase her influence.
-He then comes to the conclusion that she wanted to protect herself.**
+**She just wanted to protect herself.**

-**Hirata then reveals that Karuizawa was viciously bullied in elementary and junior high years and that she was just desperately trying to act tough and not showing her real personality.**
+**Karuizawa was viciously bullied in elementary and junior high years and that she was just desperately trying to act tough and not showing her real personality.**

-**Kiyotaka says he can't save both Karuizawa and Manabe.
-Hirata understands that and says it's probably the reason why Kiyotaka is also there with him at the moment.
-Hirata asks Kiyotaka and Suzune to keep this story confidential.
-Kiyotaka then asks Hirata for a favour and hands him a piece of paper.
+**Kiyotaka then asks Hirata for a favour and hands him a piece of paper.
 Hirata accepts his request and tells Kiyotaka that he knows the identity of the last VIP student from Class D.** [35](#35change)

 **Kiyotaka then proceeds down to the lowest level on the ship, to an area prohibited from students but isn't locked, where generally no one appears and phones have almost no reception.
 After observing, Kiyotaka then returns to the upper deck and make a call to Hirata.
 He then receives a message from Hirata, saying he's promised to meet Karuizawa at 4:00 PM and sends Kiyotaka information about Manabe.
 Kiyotaka then starts messaging anonymously to Manabe.
 He tells her that he is a classmate who also hates Karuizawa and wants to work together to get a revenge on her.
 Manabe is initially suspicious but eventually follows and asks about the plan.
 Kiyotaka sends her the map of the ship's lowest level and says that he will call Karuizawa there so Manabe can settle things with her.
-Kiyotaka also has another plan prepared in case he failed to convince Manabe through chat, by blackmailing her with the pictures he took when she and her friends confronted Karuizawa at the emergency stairwell, but the risks were high and he wanted to avoid drawing attention as much as possible.**
+Kiyotaka also has another plan prepared in case he failed to convince Manabe through chat, by blackmailing her with the pictures he took when she and her friends confronted Karuizawa at the emergency stairwell, but the risks were high and he wanted to avoid drawing attention as much as possible.** [36](#36change)

 **Karuizawa arrives early at the meeting point where she is supposed to meet Hirata.
 At 4 o'clock, Manabe and her friends also comes to the place, including Rika.
 Karuizawa notices them and starts trembling.
 Manabe tells Karuizawa to meet Rika and apologise to her.
-Karuizawa still insists that she didn't do anything wrong, but Manabe threatens her and tells her that she knew about Karuizawa being bullied (Kiyotaka has told Manabe in the chat that Karuizawa was bullied since childhood).
+Karuizawa still insists that she didn't do anything wrong, but Manabe threatens her and tells her that she knew about Karuizawa being bullied.
+She wasn't .
 Karuizawa weakly denies and tries to escape, but Manabe grabs her hair and slams her to the wall.
 Manabe then starts beating Karuizawa up, even pressing Rika to join in, while Karuizawa keeps pleading them to stop and collapses in fear.
-Kiyotaka quietly leaves the scene and closes the door.**
+Kiyotaka quietly leaves the scene and closes the door.** [37](#37change)

 **After Manabe and her friends have left, Kiyotaka enters and calls Karuizawa, who is still cowering on the ground.
 As she didn't expected to be there, Karuizawa becomes panicked.
 After a while, Kiyotaka asks if she's calmed down.
 Karuizawa wipes her tears and asks about Hirata.
 Kiyotaka says he's there in his place, since a teacher called Hirata away and Kiyotaka just happened to be with him in that time.
 Karuizawa says that Manabe and her friends caused the scene and warns him not to tell anyone about it.
 She also suggests him to get back at them since they're girls.
 Kiyotaka refuses as it would only escalate the situation further.
 Karuizawa mutters that Manabe and her friends would continue doing awful things to her.
 Kiyotaka tells her he understands that she wants to prevent it, since it would be terrible if things went back like in the old days.**

 **Karuizawa asks what he is talking about.
 Kiyotaka pins her against the wall and mentions how Manabe and her friends beat her up and the fact that she was a victim of bullying.
 Karuizawa asks if he heard it from Hirata, and Kiyotaka replies that he isn't of any use to her in a situation like this.**